Accounting with a tax advisor: The differences, advantages and disadvantages

 Communication with the tax office

-Sometimes it happens that the tax office has questions about its tax.
+Sometimes it happens that the tax office has questions about your tax.
 In these and other cases, and for example during a tax audit, your tax advisor becomes the point of contact for the authorities and ensures clear communication.

-· the number of booking records, for example per month
+- the number of booking records, for example per month

-· the legal form of your company (The accounting of a GmbH or a UG, for example, is significantly more complex than is the case with a sole proprietorship.)
+- the legal form of your company (The accounting of a GmbH or a UG, for example, is significantly more complex than is the case with a sole proprietorship.)

-· the type of bookkeeping (double bookkeeping or EURE?)
+- the type of bookkeeping (double bookkeeping or EURE?)

 Smaller companies and freelancers usually pay around €200 to €365 for their ongoing bookkeeping.
 Medium-sized companies should calculate around 500€ for the same period.